waimea-pahyde/200DTD-firewood-customer-tracker/docs/1-sprint-1-prototype.md

 ### Testing

-I gave this design to my end user, and the feed back was
+I gave this design to my end user, and the end user agreed.

-> No need for a search field on the wood page

 ### Changes / Improvements

-Replace this text with notes any improvements you made as a result of the testing.

-*FIGMA IMPROVED REFINED PROTOTYPE - PLACE THE FIGMA EMBED CODE HERE - MAKE SURE IT IS SET SO THAT EVERYONE CAN ACCESS IT*
+No changes were needed.

 ---

 ## Sprint Review

-Replace this text with a statement about how the sprint has moved the project forward - key success point, any things that didn't go so well, etc.
+This sprint allowed us to create an accurate demonstration on how the website will look and feel based on user feedack.
+It helped refine ideas on how the project wll be made and functionality.